klasocki/REPLang/readme.md

 ('name', 'tryToAssignNone')
 None
 ```
+While has it's own scope - you can shadow variables from outer scope, and will not see
+variables declared inside the condition or the loop body
 * Statement: def (Function definition) and Expression: call

 Last but not least, is our only not-expression in REPLang:
 Function definition.
 It's closely tied to the call expression, which
  returns a function value, similarly to the name expression.

+ REPLang is pass-by-value - you cannot modifications done to arguments are only visible
+ in the function scope.
+You can, however, modify global variables from inside a function.

  Note that it's impossible in REPLang to have a void function (procedure)
  Let's see some examples